D2KLab/semiform2020/docs/call.md

 - Using Linked Open Data as a source of factual information

-# Workshop Format
+# Submission

-SEMIFORM will be a full-day workshop and will consist of (a) invited talks, one from academia, and one from a fact-checking organisation, (b) peer-reviewed short papers (up to 4 pages long) and long papers (up to 8 pages long), (c) poster and demo session, and a (d) panel and discussion session.
-Accepted papers will be invited to submit to journal special issue on Web Content Credibility.
+Submission can be as short papers (up to 4 pages long) and long papers (up to 8 pages long), excluding references.
+Accepted papers will be invited to submit to a forthcoming Journal of Web Semantics special issue on Web Content Credibility.
+All submissions must be in PDF and written in English, formatted in the style of the Springer Publications format for Lecture Notes in Computer Science (LNCS).
+For details on the LNCS style, see Springer’s Author Instructions (http://www.springer.com/computer/lncs?%20SGWID=0-164-6-793341-0).

 # Dates